biomejs/website/src/content/docs/blog/biome-v2-0-beta.md

 ### Plugins

-Biome 2.0 comes with our first iteration of [Analyzer Plugins](/analyzer/plugins).
+Biome 2.0 comes with our first iteration of [Linter Plugins](/linter/plugins).

 These plugins are still limited in scope: They allow for matching code snippets and reporting diagnostics on them.